 The control panel is located between the freezer compartment and fresh food compartment.
 It contains pressure sensitive touch switches and LED display.
-The AC, LP GAS, Battery, and AUTO LED's (A) illuminate to indicate the refrigerator's operating mode.
+The AC, LP GAS, Battery, and AUTO indicators illuminate to indicate the refrigerator's operating mode.

-The ON/OFF button (E) turns the refrigerator On or OFf.
+The ON/OFF button turns the refrigerator On or OFf.
 If the button is pressed, it will turn the refrigerator On and set the mode to AUTO.
 When the refrigerator is On, pressing this button for 2 seconds will turn the refrigerator Off.

-Pressing and holding the MODE button (C) allows the user to cycle through the three mode choices; one AUTO and two manual modes (AC, LP GAS).
+Pressing and holding the MODE button allows the user to cycle through the three mode choices; one AUTO and two manual modes (AC, LP GAS).
 The refrigerator will not switch to the new operating mode until the mode button is released.

-The TEMP SET (thermostat) button (D) controls the refrigerator and freezer temperature during both gas and electric operation.
+The TEMP SET (thermostat) button controls the refrigerator and freezer temperature during both gas and electric operation.
 Press and hold the TEMP SET button to select the desired temperature setting.
-The temperature settings are shown in the form of LED's (A).
-The illuminated LED indicates the temperature setting, with COLD on the left and COLDEST on the right.
-The temperature LED turns off after 10 seconds.
+The temperature settings are shown in the form of numbers 1-9.
 Quickly press and release any button to display the temperature setting.